Carrie Brady

-Carrie Brady is a fictional character from the NBC soap opera Days of Our Lives, a long-running serial set in the fictional town of Salem, Illinois.
+Carrie Brady (also Reed) is a fictional character from the soap opera Days of Our Lives.
 Created by head writer Margaret DePriest, the role of Carrie has been most notably portrayed by Christie Clark, who took over the role in 1986 as a teenager.
 Clark remained with the series from April 1986 to January 1991 and from December 1992 to November 1999.
 She returned in 2005, leaving in October 2006, and returned in September 2011 as part of a reboot of the series.
-Her return was short-lived; she left the show the following July.
-In September 2016, it was announced that Clark would again reprise her portrayal as Carrie in 2017.
+Her character left the show the following July, and in September 2016, it was announced that Clark would return as Carrie in 2017.
 Carrie, a lawyer, also returned for several weeks in early 2018 when her mother, Anna, was accused of the murder of Andre DiMera.
 She returned in June 2019 for the funeral of Caroline Brady (Peggy McCay).
 In 2021, Carrie appeared in the spinoff series Days of Our Lives: Beyond Salem.
+Clark reprised the role when Carrie returned to Salem in May 2025.

 Throughout the show, Carrie has been involved in classic soap opera storylines.
-Her romantic pairing with Austin Reed (Austin Peck, Patrick Muldoon) led Austin and Carrie to becoming a well-known supercouple.
-She is the daughter of Anna DiMera (Leann Hunley) and Roman Brady (at the time Wayne Northrop, later Josh Taylor), though as a child she was mainly raised by Marlena Evans (Deidre Hall) and John Black (Drake Hogestyn).
+Her romantic pairing with Austin Reed (Austin Peck, Patrick Muldoon) led Austin and Carrie to become a well-known super couple.
+Carrie is the daughter of Anna DiMera (Leann Hunley) and Roman Brady (at the time Wayne Northrop, later Josh Taylor), though as a child she was mainly raised by Marlena Evans (Deidre Hall) and John Black (Drake Hogestyn).
 Today, John and Marlena still view Carrie as if she were their daughter.
-Carrie is a member of the Brady family, one of the show's two core families, along with the Hortons.
+Carrie is a member of the Brady family, one of the show's two core families, the other being the Hortons.
 She has a long-standing rivalry with her sister Sami Brady (Alison Sweeney), as Sami has routinely tried to steal Austin from Carrie.
-In 2011, Carrie and Sami started to get along better, but their closeness fell apart when Carrie fell in love with Sami's then-husband, Rafe Hernandez, in 2012.
-The affection was returned by Rafe.
+Starting in 2011, Carrie and Sami began to get along better, but their closeness fell apart when Carrie fell in love with Sami's then-husband, Rafe Hernandez, in 2012.
+Rafe also fell in love with Carrie.

-Clark's portrayal of Carrie has seen Clark nominated for Outstanding Younger Actress at the Daytime Emmy Awards in 1997, and again in 1998.
-She won a Soap Opera Digest Award with co-star Austin Peck for Hottest Romance in 1997.
-She was also nominated for Best Young Actress in a Daytime Drama at the Young Artist Awards in 1990, and nominated for Best Young Actress in a Daytime Drama at the Young Artist Awards in 1989.
+Clark's portrayal of Carrie Brady has earned her nominations for Outstanding Younger Actress at the Daytime Emmy Awards in 1997 and 1998.
+She won a Soap Opera Digest Award with her co-star Austin Peck for Hottest Romance in 1997.
+Additionally, she was nominated for Best Young Actress in a Daytime Drama at the Young Artist Awards in 1990 and 1989.